 Sopi di Pisca is a fish soup that’s absolutely fantastic!
 It comes in many variations, most of them including different fish or seafood.
 We definitely recommend making it with fresh cod and shrimp.
 It is the perfect dish for a lazy Sunday!

 7. Webo Yena

-This small and delicious finger food is very popular at parties or in snack boxes, when they are often accompanied by pastechis or empanadas, small tuna sandwiches, croquettes, and other small pastries.
+This tasty finger food is a hit at parties and snack boxes, often served alongside Pastechi or Empanadas, mini tuna sandwiches, croquettes, and other delightful pastries.